-- Documentation of the date, time, and location when the student discussed his or her concerns about the grade with the course instructor prior to submitting the written notice of appeal. - Details supporting the student's position that the grade is inaccurate or unfair based on the grading criteria stated in the course syllabus. - A request by the student for a conference with the course instructor and the program director to discuss the grade appeal.
-If the course instructor is also the program director, the Dean of Graduate Studies will preside over this grade appeal process.
+- Documentation of the date, time, and location when the student discussed his or her concerns about the grade with the course instructor prior to submitting the written notice of appeal. - Details supporting the student's position that the grade is inaccurate or unfair based on the grading criteria stated in the course syllabus and/or assignment rubric.

+• A request by the student for a conference with the course instructor and the program director to discuss the grade appeal.
+If the course instructor is also the program director, the department chair will preside over this grade appeal process.

 Following receipt of the notice of appeal, the program director shall schedule an appeal conference with the course instructor and student within ten (10) business days of receipt of the appeal.
-Prior to the appeal conference, the course instructor shall provide documentation supporting the grade to the program director or Dean of Graduate Studies.
+Prior to the appeal conference, the course instructor shall provide documentation supporting the grade to the program director or department chair.